CodeReviewDAO/dxd_codereview/Reviews/153 - Uniswap Clone for Casper/1 - Contract Port 4 Engineers + 2 QA Engineers/README.md

 The Project is should be released under the Apache License 2.0 License as set forth in the DevxDAO portal.
 The current License declared on the private repository declares a "GPL-3.0 License".
-The reviewer has alerted the OP that this must be ultimatly changed and he has agreed to change it in short order.
+The reviewer has alerted the OP that this must be ultimately changed and he has agreed to change it in short order.
 Thank you.

 Requirement | Finding